codesections-personal/codesections/content/blog/raku-manifesto-2/index.md

 limited API and then let other programmers use that code without worrying (as much) about how they might _misuse_ it.

-For example, the untyped `fibinacci` function I defined above could go wrong in a lot of different ways: to name just one, if called with `-1` or `2.2`, the program will go into an infinite loop.
+For example, the untyped `fibonacci` function I defined above could go wrong in a lot of different ways: to name just one, if called with `-1` or `2.2`, the program will go into an infinite loop.
 If you wrote that function in a large team, you'd have to trust others to understand _not_ to call it like that.
-But Raku's type system allows you to require that function to take a non-negative integer (`sub fibinacci(UInt $n) {...}`), which removes that whole class of bugs.
+But Raku's type system allows you to require that function to take a non-negative integer (`sub fibonacci(UInt $n) {...}`), which removes that whole class of bugs.
 (Of course, this simple example hardly scratches the surface of the benefits of a good type system.)